-For the purposes of validating Scotland's Census 2022, we will use Annual Population Survey data published by the Scottish Government Labour Market Statistics team who produce an annual publication People, Places & Regions using the Scottish data from the APS.
+For the purposes of validating Scotland's Census 2022, we used Annual Population Survey data published by the Scottish Government Labour Market Statistics team who produce an annual publication People, Places & Regions using the Scottish data from the APS.

 Data Supplier Office for National Statistics Supplier information The Office for National Statistics is the UK's largest independent producer of official statistics and the recognised national statistical institute of the UK.
 It is responsible for collecting and publishing statistics related to the economy, population and society at national, regional and local levels.
 It plays a leading role in national and international good practice in the production of official statistics.
 Data type (counts or unit records) Counts Data Content: The Annual Population Survey is a UK-wide survey with the largest sample of any household survey and allows generation of statistics at the local level.
 It is an important source of information on the labour market, capturing levels of employment and unemployment as well as covering topics such as ethnicity and education.
 Its data comes from the Labour Force Survey with sample boosts in England and each devolved nation.
-Supply Schedule: Annual data published quarterly Use of Data: Validation of population estimates for Scotland's Census 2022.
+Time period covered: September 2021 to September 2022.
+Use of Data: Validation of population estimates